ceres-c/VU-Thesis/journal.md

 	- OR DOES IT?
 It is then enabled again at 440
 - After CAR is enabled, it jumps to `car_init_done` and finally `bootblock_c_entry`.

+## 2024-07-03
+- Load-heavy target code can be *very* easily glitched, but the results I get over UART are weird.
+I get >0 successful glitches, but the faulted values are either 0xAAAAAAAA (the standard value) or 0x00000000 (initialization value).
+	- Actually sometimes I have 0xAAAAAA00/0xAAAA0000, which is interesting but max 0.3% of the times.
+	- Good parameters are
+	`python3 data_collector.py glitch2.db load_d4f52c3 load --ext-offset 90 150 1 --prep-voltage 36 36 1 --width 10 30 1 --voltage 35 35 1`
+- VCC controls VCore and also L1/L2 cache voltage (they are part of the core)
+Source: "The Forgotten ‘Uncore’: On the Energy-Efficiency of Heterogeneous Cores" by 5 intel people